decaf-dev/obsidian-export-browser-tabs/README.md

 ## Settings

--   Browser name - The browser that you wish to pull tabs from
+-   Browser application name - The browser that you wish to pull tabs from
--   Save path - The relative path of the folder to save to in Obsidian.md
+-   Folder save path - The relative path of the folder to save to in Obsidian.md
--   Note title - The name of the note that will be created
+-   File name format - The title format of the note that will be created

 ## Usage